 WHAT IS HAPPENING?

 Mid-Rivers is selling our mobile wireless (cellular) network to Verizon and discontinuing our retail cellular operations.
+All Mid-Rivers CELLULAR customers will need to move to a new cellular provider of your choice by August 1, 2019.

 IS MID-RIVERS SELLING OUT EVERYTHING?